bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Well, as things stand right now, no, you definitely couldn't.
 Over lightning, well, maybe.
 Lightning allows us to do that.
-The problem is, as Lisa calls it, we have terabat liquidity issues with mining pool payouts to miners over lightning, Because we're only pushing liquidity in one direction.
+The problem is, as Lisa calls it, we have terribad liquidity issues with mining pool payouts to miners over lightning, Because we're only pushing liquidity in one direction.
 You're going to exhaust those channel capacities immediately.
 And that just isn't how lightning works.
 We need to have payment flows in two directions.